elastic/kibana/x-pack/plugins/reporting/README.md

 ## Generate CSV
 Although historically related to reporting, the CsvGenerator class has now be moved into its own package `@kbn/generate-csv` and `@kbn/generate-csv-types`.

+## Serverless configuration
+There are several improvements made for reporting in serverless environments.
+Most changes are reflected in `reporting/server/config/schema.ts` for reference.

+PNG and PDF reports are not possible in serverless.
+CSV reporting is enabled by default but can be set to `xpack.reporting.export_types.csv.enabled: false`.
+Image reporting will not be registered by the export types registry in the reporting plugin if not enabled in the config.

+The deprecated setting `xpack.reporting.roles.enabled` is false by default for serverless.